Knot Floer homology and relative adjunction inequalities: Introduction

 for any Legendrian representative of $L$ in the standard contact structure on $S^3$.
 Combined with the slice-genus bound for $\tau_{top}(L)$ above, we obtain a refinement of Rudolph's well-known slice-Bennequin bound \cite{Rudolph1993}.
 We will establish the Bennequin bound for $\tautop(L)$ in \cite{4Dtight}, where we use the relative adjunction inequality in combination with a Bennequin bound from \cite{tbbounds} to prove a slice-Bennequin inequality for contact manifolds with non-vanishing contact invariants.

 In another direction, we can extend Theorem \ref{thm:relativeadjunction} to the situation where $K_1$ and $K_2$ are only rationally homologous, i.e.\ some multiples of their respective homology classes agree in $H_1(W)$.
 This allows us to study an analogue of the slice genus for knots that don't bound {\em any} surface in a given 4-manifold with boundary.
 This extension is motivated by the case of a rational homology 3-sphere times an interval, and the study of a rational analogue of slice genus for knots in a non-trivial homology class.
 Ni and Wu \cite{Ni-Wu} proved the remarkable result that Floer simple knots in $L$-spaces minimize the rational Seifert genus of any knot in their homology class.
-The general version of Theorem \ref{thm:relativeadjunction} allows us to considerably strengthen their conclusion, showing that Floer simple knots have rational slice genus equal to their rational Seifert genus which, moreover, minimizes rational slice genus amongst all knots in their homology class.
+The general version of Theorem \ref{thm:relativeadjunction} allows us to show that Floer simple knots moreover have rational slice genus equal to their rational Seifert genus.
 The proof of this extension is more technical, and will be taken up in a forthcoming paper.\\

 {\bf Outline:} The paper is organized as follows.
-In Section \ref{sec:background} we define and recall some elementary properties of our invariants, and compute them for a simple example.
-In the following section, we outline the strategy for our proof of Theorem \ref{thm:relativeadjunction} and establish some key tools for its implementation.
+In Section \ref{sec:background}, we define and recall some elementary properties of our invariants, and compute them for a simple example.
+In Section \ref{sec:tools}, we outline the strategy for our proof of Theorem \ref{thm:relativeadjunction} and establish some key tools for its implementation.
 Specifically, we extend the K\"unneth theorem for the Floer homology of connected sums of 3-manifolds to cobordisms, prove a vanishing result for the cobordism maps in the presence of a homologically essential surface, and describe the relationship between $\tau_\beta$ invariants and the maps on Floer homology induced by $2$-handle cobordisms.
 Section \ref{sec:mainproof} proceeds with the proof of Theorem \ref{thm:relativeadjunction} and Section \ref{sec:applications} includes applications and examples, including the results listed in Theorem \ref{thm:links}. \\